dbt

 dbt Cloud includes an in-app job scheduler to automate how and when you execute dbt jobs.
 To improve development feedback loops and optimize data platform consumption, users can also “defer to production” for any job run, meaning that when they want to run and test changes to a single model, dbt will build only that changed model (and defer any upstream dependencies to what’s already in prod).

 A major key to implementing DataOps is tracking changes to work.
-Without proper change tracking and control, a rogue alteration to source code that causes an error in production could take hours or more to hunt down and fix. dbt Labs' automated testing and version control streamline data pipeline automation, ensuring that teams spend less time on manual processes.
+Without proper change tracking and control, a rogue alteration to source code that causes an error in production could take hours or more to hunt down and fix. dbt Labs' automated testing and version control streamline data pipeline automation, ensuring teams spend less time on manual processes.

 dbt supports version control via Git so that every change made to a model is committed, documented, and - if needed - reversible.
-Using Git, data team members keep their own versions of dbt models for development.
+Using Git, data team members keep their versions of dbt models for development.
 When they’re ready to commit changes, they create a pull request (PR) that one or more other members of the team can review.
-This ensures that every change receives a second set of eyes before heading towards prod.
+This ensures every change receives a second set of eyes before heading towards prod.

 You can also configure dbt Cloud with Continuous Integration (CI) jobs to push changes from dev through prod.
 Once a PR is approved, it triggers a CI job, which runs and tests models in a staging (pre-production) environment before moving them to production.